Focused on Keeping You Safe

 - Waiting Rooms: We have rearranged our waiting rooms to encourage social distancing while you wait to see your provider.

-- Vaccinated staff: Middlesex Health requires all health system employees to be fully vaccinated against COVID-19 by November 1st unless they are granted an exemption or deferral.
-We take the temperature of all staff members at the beginning of their shift.
-Additionally, staff with any symptoms - respiratory or otherwise - are not allowed to work until our Employee Health team has cleared them.
+- Vaccinated staff: Middlesex Health requires all health system employees to be fully vaccinated against COVID-19 unless they are granted an exemption or deferral.
+Staff with any symptoms - respiratory or otherwise - are not allowed to work until our Employee Health team has cleared them.

 - Virtual Visits: Many of our providers are offering virtual visits, so you can get the care you need from the safety and comfort of home. // LEARN MORE & SCHEDULE AN APPOINTMENT